 Urine Specimens

-Urine specimens have to be handled with the same precision as their blood counterparts, hence making transport essential for accurate testing.
-It is optimal that they are tested within two hours of collection.
-Nonetheless by keeping them at temperatures ranging from 2-8 degrees Celsius, this window can extend up to 24 hours.
+Urine specimens require the same precision in handling as their blood counterparts.
+Ideally, these samples should undergo testing within two hours of collection.
+However, by storing them at temperatures between 2-8 degrees Celsius, this timeframe can be extended up to 24 hours.

 Tissue Specimens